 After receiving the final version of the thesis, the supervisor must evaluate the work of the student (-s), prepare feedback, and sign the title page.
 This assessment is introduced to the student (-s) during the defense.
-The decision of the supervisor to allow the defense of the work shall be formalized in accordance with the procedure established in the Procedure for Written Works.
+The decision of the supervisor to allow the defense of the work shall be formalized in VU IS, after familiarising with the results of reviewing the report on the computer verification of the independence of the final thesis.